 Enrolment & Authorisation Forms

 Please ensure that your Enrolment & Authorisation Form is kept up-to-date.
-It is important that emergency contact people are current and the details of new people authorised to pick up your children are on the form.
+It is essential that emergency contact people are current, and the details of new people authorised to pick up your children are on the form.

 Leaving & Collecting your child

-When leaving or collecting your child at the Centre it is vital that you sign them in and out and please also let a teacher know.
+When leaving or collecting your child at the Centre, you must sign them in and out, and please also let a teacher know.

-Make sure that the gates are securely shut on entering and leaving the Centre.
+Ensure the gates are securely shut when entering and leaving the Centre.

 Parents are responsible for their child/ren when they are on the premises.